EvelynPloetz/Deep-LASI/docs/source/installation.rst

       home: 'path/to/python/environment'
       isloaded: 0

-If no version or path information is shown or an incompatible Python version is loaded (e.g. due to multiple Python versions installed on your computer), link Python directy by entering the path to your Python executable in your MATLAB Command Window:
+If no version or path information is shown or an incompatible Python version is loaded (e.g. due to multiple Python versions installed on your computer), link Python directly by entering the path to your Python executable in your MATLAB Command Window:

    .. code-block:: python